Are you having troubles with sleep?

 One way to deal with this overflowing of mental noise is to simply write them down.
 If you have a journal or a diary, great!

-While we’re on the topic of creative expression, one unique and highly relaxing way to help with sleep, is to get a buddha board with which you can write or paint with water.
+While we’re on the topic of creative expression, one unique and highly therapeutic way to improve your sleep, is to get a buddha board with which you can write/paint with water.

-If you did that for a couple minutes before bedtime, you’ll most definitely prime yourself for a better night’s sleep.
+Now if you decided to paint with water on your buddha board for 5+ minutes each night before bedtime, this will most definitely prime yourself for a better night’s sleep.

 You might be wondering, what has gratitude to do with better sleep?